relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/01 - Introduction to Cisco DevNet Associate Certification/main.md

 ## **Cisco Career Certification Overview**

 There are five levels of accreditation for Cisco career certifications.
-The following are thet five levels of accreditation in Cisco certifications:
+The following are the five levels of accreditation in Cisco certifications:
 -   Architect
 -   Expert
 -   Professional